iz-garland/iz-garland.github.io/README.md

 [Galaxy Zoo DESI: large-scale bars as a secular mechanism for triggering AGN](GZ_DESI_Bars_and_AGN.pdf)

 ## Additional Science Activities
 I co-convened the session at NAM2023 on [AGN Demographics and Evolution in the Era of Large-Scale Surveys](https://nam2023.org/science/parallel-sessions/details/2/15), and whilst attending, also decided to organise (in less that 48 hours) a [lunch session](https://nam2023.org/science/block-schedule-dpcalendar/csl-lunch-session-lgbtq-networking-lunch) designed to help LGBTQ+ astronomers with networking.

 I have previously given a seminar at the [University of St. Andrews (UK)](https://astronomy.wp.st-andrews.ac.uk/talks/).
 I have further seminars lined up through September at Gröningen, Firenze, Bologna, Zurich, Innsbruck and Barcelona, and in February at Hertfordshire.

 ## Personal Life
 I regularly volunteer with [Girlguiding](https://www.girlguiding.org.uk/), starting as an Assistant Brownie leader in 2016, and becoming a fully qualified leader running my own Brownie unit (girls aged 7-10) in 2018.
-In 2022 I started up a Guide Unit (girls aged 10-14).
+In 2022 I started up a Guide Unit (girls aged 10-14), and in September 2023 I became District Commissioner of our local area.
 Being part of Girlguiding lets me try new challenges and push my limits.
-In the last 7 years, I have taken girls on many day trips and residentials, volunteered at [Wellies and Wristbands](https://www.girlguiding.org.uk/what-we-do/events-and-opportunities/regular-girlguiding-events/wellies-and-wristbands/) (Girlguiding's flagship festival), organised a sleepover for our entire district in Lancaster Library (72 young members and 17 adults) and earned my [camping license](https://www.girlguiding.org.uk/making-guiding-happen/learning-and-development/training-for-travel-and-residentials/going-away-with-scheme/).
+In the last 7 years, I have taken young members on many day trips and residentials, volunteered at [Wellies and Wristbands](https://www.girlguiding.org.uk/what-we-do/events-and-opportunities/regular-girlguiding-events/wellies-and-wristbands/) (Girlguiding's flagship festival), organised a sleepover for our entire district in Lancaster Library (72 young members and 17 adults) and earned my [camping license](https://www.girlguiding.org.uk/making-guiding-happen/learning-and-development/training-for-travel-and-residentials/going-away-with-scheme/).

 I am an avid music fan, and can often be found listening to local bands in Lancaster's pubs with a pint of cider in hand.
 Lancaster Music Festival is one of my favourite weekends of the year, I love hearing new bands for the first time.
 I play a handful of instruments myself, including guitar, piano and mandola.

-I enjoy baking and cooking, and will be the first to offer to bring cakes to social meet-ups and Great British Bake Off parties (although mine don't look quite as beautiful as some of the things they make).
+I am always seeking book recommendations!
+I love reading historical fiction, particularly about women in the Plantagenet and Tudor eras.
+I'm currently reading [The Marriage Game](https://www.goodreads.com/book/show/22291586-the-marriage-game?ref=nav_sb_ss_5_13), by Alison Weir.

 ### Contact Me
 Email: i.garland@lancaster.ac.uk